jblair87/foundation/team.md

 <h1>The Oppia Foundation Team</h1>
 <h2>Oppia is powered by volunteers from across the globe.</h2>
-<p>Our diverse, open source community includes learners, educators, and technologists who all share our passion for improving education.
-Contributors to Oppia have worked for leading companies like Google, Quora, and Codecademy, and they've attended renowned institutions like Stanford, Carnegie Mellon, and and the University of Cambridge.</p>
+<p>Oppia's open source community consists of learners, educators, and technologists from all walks of life.
+Our contributors include people who have worked for leading companies like Google, Quora, and Codecademy, and have attended renowned institutions like Stanford, Carnegie Mellon, and the University of Cambridge.
+Though our community is incredibly diverse, all of our contributors share the same commitment to improving the quality education around the world.</p>

 <div class="card-container">
 {% for person in site.data.team %}